Vitrinite Reflectance

 Vitrinite Coal

-Coal is made up a macerals.
-Macerals are the organic component of coal, kerogen or other petroleum source rocks.
-Examples of macerals include vitrinite, inertinite and liptinite.
-Vitrinite is one of the primary components of coal, petroleum source rocks and sedimentary kerogens.
-Under a microscope, it has a shiny appearance and is derived from the cell-wall material or woody tissue of plants.
+Coal is composed of macerals, the organic components found in coal, kerogen, and other petroleum source rocks.
+Macerals include vitrinite, inertinite, and liptinite.
+Vitrinite, one of the primary components of coal, petroleum source rocks, and sedimentary kerogens, appears shiny under a microscope and is derived from the cell-wall material or woody tissue of plants.

-Since vitrinite changes predictably with heating (over geological time periods), vitrinite reflectance levels are a reliable measurement of a coal sample's thermal maturity thus its value as a source of energy.
-As such, methods have been developed to measure the percentage of reflected light from a coal sample and to determine the thermal maturity or rank of the coal sample and thus the energy content of that sample.
+Vitrinite's predictable changes with heating over geological time make its reflectance levels a reliable measure of a coal sample's thermal maturity and energy potential.
+Consequently, methods have been developed to measure the percentage of light reflected from a coal sample to determine its thermal maturity, or rank, and its energy content.

-Vitrinite reflectance measurements are also used on petroleum source rocks and sedimentary kerogens to measure their thermal maturity and thus the type of petrochemicals that they contain.
-Reflectance values between 0.5 to 1.3% are considered optimal for these types of samples.
+In addition to coal, vitrinite reflectance measurements are applied to petroleum source rocks and sedimentary kerogens to gauge their thermal maturity and the types of petrochemicals they contain.
+Reflectance values between 0.5% and 1.3% are considered optimal for these samples, indicating the most valuable stages of petrochemical content.

 How to Measure Vitrinite Reflectance